- Where to go

 Photo: Mirage, Lovisa Ringborg

-For a different art experience, visit the Alma Löv Museum, located in the forests of Värmland.
+For a different art experience, visit the Alma Löv Museum, located outside the town of Sunne in Värmland.